 Steps to turning a dresser into a faux apothecary cabinet

-Step 1: Making grooves in the drawer fronts
+Step 1: Make grooves in the drawer fronts

 Step 2: Painting and Waxing

-After the grooves are made, it’s time for paint.
-I used 2 coats of Dixie Belle Chalk Paint in the color “Cotton.”
+After the grooves are made, it’s time to paint.
+I used 2 coats of paint using Dixie Belle Chalk Paint (paint color “Cotton.”)
 I love this bright white paint and Dixie Belle has such a wonderful texture with great coverage that makes painting a pleasure.
-For the first coat I used a roller and a paint brush for the second coat.
+For the first coat, I used a roller to avoid brush strokes and then a paintbrush for the second coat.
 After the paint dried I used Annie Sloan Clear Wax to seal the chalk paint.
-The wax is applied with a round waxing brush and then lightly wiped down with cut up pieces of t-shirts for a smooth look.
+The wax is applied with a round waxing brush and then lightly wiped down with cut-up pieces of t-shirts for a smooth look.
 Waxing protects the painted piece and makes cleaning easier.

 Step 3: Adding the drawer pulls

 The last step is adding the drawer pulls.
-After much consideration I decided to go with these drawer rings from Hobby Lobby.
+After much consideration, I decided to go with these drawer rings from Hobby Lobby.
 They were 50% off so I scored them for just $1.99/ea.
 They did not come with screws so we bought some from Lowes.
-With a tape measure we measured the exact center to each section of the faux drawers and drilled holes to add the drawer pulls.
+With a tape measure, we measured the exact center of each section of the faux dresser drawers and drilled holes to add the drawer pulls.
 The screws were gold so I painted them black after they were on the drawer fronts.

-Note: We did not need to use wood filler in the old drawer pull holes since the new pulls covered the hole.
+Note: We did not need to use wood filler (wood putty) in the old drawer pull holes since the new pulls covered the hole.

 Variations and Special Considerations